| Title: | Manipulate Matrix Row and Column Labels with Ease |

 A boolean that if |

-A single matching notation object (if allow_multiple = FALSE
+A single matching notation object (if allow_multiple = FALSE, the default)

 x |